croffler/hugo-test/site/content/xap102tut/http-session-sharing.markdown

 http://localhost:8080/demo-app
 ```

--	Refresh the page (press the `F5` key) â€“ see all the attributes been updated.
+-	Refresh the page (press the `F5` key) - see all the attributes been updated.

 {{%panel%}}
 ![http-session](/attachment_files/httpsession102/httpsession-tomcat-2.png)